The Life and Death of Peter Sellers: Plot

-Meanwhile, Maurice Woodruff is taking a bribe to convince Peter into doing another Pink Panther film.
-He informs Peter that a very special partnership involves the initials B.E., meaning Blake Edwards.
+Meanwhile, Maurice Woodruff is taking a bribe to convince Peter to do another Pink Panther film.
 Peter instead pursues his new neighbour Britt Ekland (Charlize Theron).
-He asks her to be his date to the cinema where they see Dr Strangelove.
-They wed just 10 days after meeting.While on their honeymoon in Hollywood, Peter inhales amyl nitrites during sex, causing him to have a series of eight heart attacks.
-He is rushed to the hospital and Peg watches the breaking news of Peter's critical condition from her home in England being broadcast on “both channels”.
+He asks her to be his date at the cinema where they see Dr. Strangelove.
+They marry just ten days after meeting.

+While on their honeymoon in Hollywood, Peter inhales amyl nitrites during sex, causing him to have a series of eight heart attacks.
+He is rushed to the hospital and Peg watches the breaking news of Peter's critical condition.
 During the resuscitation, a dream sequence takes place in Peter's consciousness with his many characters surrounding him, before he notices that he has a ticking bomb attached to his chest.
 When he wakes, he believes himself to now be invincible.

-Peter's next film is Casino Royale, but with his new lease of life he wants to play it straight, much to the dismay of everyone involved.
-He abandons the film after no one takes him seriously.
+Peter's next film is Casino Royale, but with his new lease of life, he wants to play it straight, much to the dismay of everyone involved.
+He abandons the film after no-one takes him seriously.

-Britt informs Peter that she has fallen pregnant, but is met with an unimpressed Peter, who doesn't want more children.
+Britt informs Peter that she has fallen pregnant, but is met with an unimpressed Peter, who doesn't want more children and suggests an abortion.
 However, Britt insists on keeping the baby.
 Once the baby is born, Peter and Britt's relationship becomes strained and they fight as the newborn interrupts scenes of After The Fox.

-In costume as the blue matador for The Bobo, Peter receives a call from Peg, where she tells Peter that she is in hospital and that she needs to see him.
+Peter receives a call from Peg, who tells Peter that she is in the hospital and that she needs to see him.
 However, Peter pretends to be called away and hangs up.
 The fourth narrative change is Peter becoming Peg, who defends Peter's behaviour, just as the real Peg always did.
 As Peg, he climbs into a coffin before reverting to himself.
 Peter is distraught at Peg's funeral and Britt tries to comfort him, but he instead cries on his first wife Anne's shoulder.

-When they get home, Peter antagonizes Britt while she is trying to comfort him.
+When they get home, Peter antagonises Britt while she is trying to comfort him.
 A physical fight ensues and Britt smashes a picture of Peg over Peter's head.
-She leaves for good, taking their daughter with her, and Peter is alone with his thoughts, triggering a psychedelic sequence which swiftly takes Peter through the 70's.
+She leaves for good, taking their daughter with her, and Peter is alone with his thoughts, triggering a psychedelic sequence that swiftly takes Peter through the 70s.